jjoc/getopinionated/Readme2.txt

 I'm looking up an example for you as soon I can log in to my server again

+3) for the server: you will need to look up on how to include your getopinionated/wsgi.py in apache

+See this for explanation: https://docs.djangoproject.com/en/dev/howto/deployment/wsgi/modwsgi/ How to use Django with Apache and mod_wsgi | Django documentation | Django docs.djangoproject.com

 TO-DO: add howto access via web, etc. (although this seems to be insignificant)